ToolmanP/Thoughtcrime/pages/CSE.md

 - ![image.png](../assets/image_1699882544360_0.png)
 - When S1 and VS parition is removed, The S1 will hear about the new View #2  and asks to sync from S2 and act as the backup server.
 - However, the view server may still needs some replicas therefore we need to decide it pessimistically with paxos.
-- ### Replicated State Machines (Linearizability)
-	- Replicas revolves around the replicated state machines which made up by various log entries.
-	- We need to sync and maintain a consensus on the log entries so there's only one single copy
-	- There's only one copy of the world state now since we only have one copy.
-	- Operations should start at the same position and  make state transition based on the log.
 - ### Single-decree Paxos (Decide one single log entry value)
 - This method is to resolve the dilemma issue where the coordinator fails to restart in a really long time.
 - This method is performed in a distributed manner meaning that there's no central coordinator whatsoever.